RAMAVEDA/IntelligentExtractor-backend/README.md

 ## Deployment

-To deploy this project run
+To deploy this project follow below instructions.

 ### Required Azure Services for deployment